 Can you imagine your economics professors or politicians questioning the value of economic growth?
 Reconsider the dominant theories of banking?
 Philosophize about the fundamental values we perpetuate with our economic activity?
 No?
-Well, that’s what we will do at this year’s PINE Conference ‘The Purpose of the Economy’.
-Let’s call into question the very basis of the economic conduct: What is its purpose, what do we do it for?
+Well, that’s what we did at this year’s PINE Conference ‘The Purpose of the Economy’.
+We called into question the very basis of the economic conduct: What is its purpose, what do we do it for?
 Should we amend the purpose we are currently following?

 The PINE Conference tackles the question of which purpose the economy serves and which purpose an economy should ideally serve in today’s societies.
 You can choose from five tracks:

 Learn more about the speakers and trackers of the 2019 conference by scrolling down:

 The Pluralism in Economics Conference is an annual two-day event organised by the student initiative Pluralism in Economics (PINE) at the University College Maastricht (UCM).
 With its conferences, PINE wants to offer a platform for discussing the role of pluralism in economics to understand complex socio-economic issues in today’s societies as well as the broader value of pluralist economics education at university-level.
 Given that the University College Maastricht is located right at the centre of Europe, it provides an ideal location for bringing together motivated students from across Europe who are passionate about pluralist economics education.